 Digest one aliquots with one restriction enzyme, second aliquots with seconds enzyme and double digest the third aliquots (See the above image).

-After the digestion, each DNA fragments are separated based on their respective sizes, on agarose gel electrophoresis or PAGE (you can use any of the electrophoresis methods).
+After the digestion, each DNA fragment are separated based on their respective sizes, on agarose gel electrophoresis or PAGE (you can use any of the electrophoresis methods).

 The restriction mapping method is used for the mapping of genes on a plasmid or shorter piece of DNA although mapping the entire genome using the restriction digestion or restriction method is a tedious, inaccurate and time-consuming method.

-The restriction enzyme cuts DNA at its specific location of short sequence called the restriction site.
+The restriction enzyme cuts DNA at its specific location of a short sequence called the restriction site.

-Some of the restriction sites of some endonucleases are given into the table below,
+Some of the restriction sites of some endonucleases are given in the table below,

 |Restriction endonuclease||Recognition site|